 Why Now is a Great Time to Move to Senior Living

-You may have already decided that a move to a senior living community is in your long-term plans, perhaps still a few years away.
+You may have already decided that moving into an assisted community living for seniors such as the ones at terrazaseniorliving.com is in your long-term plans, perhaps still a few years away.
 But health and family events (and these days, even the housing market) can change life—and the best-laid plans—overnight.
 When it comes to a senior living move, earlier is always better than later to get ahead of the complications that can occur later in life.
 Consider these reasons why moving up your timeline can give you more time to relax and enjoy this next chapter.

 The best time to move is when you’re healthy, active, and independent